Justuks/Genesis/README.md

 - ### And various online recources, such as: [W3C](https://www.w3schools.com/)
   ### and: [Developer Mozilla](https://developer.mozilla.org/en-US/)
 - ### [Google maps](https://www.google.com/maps/)
+## **But the person who deserves a particular recognition is my wife, who demonstrated an immense patience and support.**

 ## [Jump to the top](#technologies-used)